Concerts for Youth

 Choose the performance based on how your school elects to participate.
 All types of involvement are welcome at every concert.

 “Swing” is many things.
 It’s a distinctive rhythmic feel; a musical era dominated by big band jazz; a style of dance that grew alongside the music; and that elusive but unmistakable feeling that results when musicians are deeply tuned into each other and playing in sync, or “in the pocket.”
-Though swing is characteristically associated with jazz, an orchestra can also swing.
-Through the Link Up repertoire, hands-on activities, and a culminating interactive performance with a professional orchestra, we will explore the elements that contribute to that magical moment when the orchestra starts to swing.
+Though swing is characteristic of jazz, an orchestra can also swing.
+Through the Link Up repertoire, hands-on activities, and a culminating interactive performance with an orchestra and jazz ensemble, we will explore the elements that contribute to that magical moment when the orchestra starts to swing.

 - "When the Saints Go Marching In"

 September 24, 2021 • 6:00 – 7:15 pm

 This hybrid session provides an overview of this year’s program, important performance details, and networking opportunities with fellow educators.
 Following the session, attendees are invited to attend the Omaha Symphony’s performance featuring our new Music Director Ankush Kumar Bahl and soloist Aaron Diehl on piano.

 –Omaha, NE Student

 “This program and its resources have had a DIRECT impact on our instrumental music programs.
 Students' reading levels are quite a few pages ahead in the books at the same time of year as other schools who do not participate in this program.”